 1. SCOPE: This policy pertains to all procurement initiated by or on behalf of the Town of Estancia (Town), including those initiated by its volunteer fire and EMT departments when there is a use of public monies involved.
 All departments involved in procuring items of tangible personal property, services, or construction shall adhere to attendant federal and state laws and regulations and Town policies.

-1.1 Administration: The responsibility for administration of the provision of this policy shall be under the Clerk /Treasurer.
-The Clerk/Treasurer is also the Chief Procurement Officer (CPO).
-The Chief Procurement Officer (CPO) shall have the responsibility and authority to insure that all provisions of law and this policy are adhered to through the procurement process established by the Town.
+1.1 Administration: The responsibility for administration of this policy shall be under the Clerk Treasurer, who shall serve as the Chief Procurement Officer (CPO) and have the responsibility and authority to insure that all provisions of law and this policy are adhered to through the procurement process established by the Town.

 2. AUTHORITY AND REFERENCES: The State Procurement Code (Code), sections 13-1-21 through 13-1-199 NMSA 1978, and applicable OMB circulars, federal, state and local government laws, regulations, and guidelines, and Town policy.